Dpbudke/QTL2_NF/README.md

 This pipeline builds upon the foundational work of the Churchill Laboratory's R/qtl2 software, incorporates methodology from the DO_Pipe Diversity Outbred analysis pipeline, and leverages the broader quantitative genetics community's contributions.
 Special thanks to:

 - The r/qtl2 development team for creating robust software for multiparental population analysis
-- The DO_Pipe project contributors for providing foundational scripts and methodologies
+- The DO_Pipe project for providing foundational scripts and methodologies
 - The Mouse Genetics community for continued contributions to quantitative genetics analysis tools
 - The Nextflow development team for enabling scalable workflow management
 - The broader systems genetics community for advancing high-dimensional phenotype analysis methods